Family Values in the Quran

 Marriage in Islam is the only legitimate way to start a family.
 It’s built on principles of love, mercy, and mutual respect, aiming to provide companionship, procreation, and spiritual solace.

-- Love and Mercy (Mawaddah wa Rahmah): The Quran emphasizes that marriage is a sign of Allah’s power, infused with profound emotions of love and mercy.
 “And of His signs is that He created for you from yourselves mates that you may find tranquility in them; and He placed between you affection and mercy.
-Indeed in that are signs for a people who give thought.”
+Indeed there are signs for people who give thought.”
 (Quran 30:21).
-This verse beautifully shows the deep emotional and spiritual connection in a successful Muslim marriage, proving it’s far more than just physical attraction.

-- Mutual Rights and Responsibilities: Both spouses have rights and responsibilities towards each other, ensuring balance and fairness within the relationship.
-The Quran states: “And due to them [the wives] is like that which is due from them – in accordance with what is reasonable.”
-(Quran 2:228).
 This principle promotes equality and justice, forming a strong basis for Quranic teachings on family.
 Husbands are enjoined to treat their wives with kindness and provide for them, while wives are expected to protect their husband’s honor and property.
-These mutual obligations are vital for a harmonious home.
+These mutual obligations represent the core rights of family in Islam and preserve harmony within the household.

 Resolving Conflicts and Seeking Harmony